How do I select a law school?

 What schools will likely admit me based on my credentials?

-While schools review your entire application, your CGPA and LSAT score are the most important factors for admission at most law schools.
+While schools complete a holistic review your application, your CGPA and LSAT/GRE score are the most important factors for admission at most law schools.
 Each school will disclose its 25th/50th/75th percentiles for CGPA and LSAT score of its entering class.
 For some schools, data is also available for GRE scores.
 You can find these statistics for each school by locating the “ABA Required Disclosures” link on the home page of the school’s website and looking for the Standard 509 Info Report.
 These are the statistics schools must provide to the ABA.
 You can also go to the ABA Official Guide to Law Schools to find this information.

-If you are at or above the 50th percentile in both CGPA and LSAT for a given school, you have a strong chance of admission assuming the rest of your application is equally strong (but there are no guarantees in the process).
+If you are at or above the 50th percentile in both CGPA and LSAT/GRE for a given school, you have a strong chance of admission assuming the rest of your application is equally strong (but there are no guarantees in the process).
 If you are low in one of these categories, then you want to be high in the other.
-For example, if your CGPA is just below a school’s 25th percentile, then you need a strong LSAT score (preferably at or above the 75th percentile), to offset your lower CGPA.
+For example, if your CGPA is just below a school’s 25th percentile, then you need a strong LSAT/GRE score (preferably at or above the 75th percentile), to offset your lower CGPA.
 These are not hard and fast rules, but rather guidelines of how to understand the relationship between CGPA and a standardized test score for law school admissions.